WEDNESDAY, 1 AUGUST 1945

 Mankayan, Bontoc, and Tabayoc and the Palugloko Mountains.
 In the Netherlands

-East Indies, B-24s bomb an area E of Bandjermasin, Borneo, and P-51s hit
+East Indies, B-24s bomb an area east of Bandjermasin, and P-51s hit

 the harbor at Soerabaja.
 The 8th and 13th Bombardment Squadrons,